uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 [Safely use the Meta Quest](https://www.youtube.com/watch?v=Ke4MefpmRmc)

+#### Play the sample scene

 We can build the scene to the headset, but as this can take a while, to save time I have pre-installed it for you.
 I will show you how to do it yourself later in the worksheet.

-- Put the headset on, clear the space around you and follow the instructions to create a guardian boundary.
+-  Clear the space around you then put the headset on,
+- -follow the instructions to create a guardian boundary.
 - Open the app:

 ![app](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/vr_app.png)